santient/midiscript/README.md

 # MIDIscript
 ### By Santiago Benoit
-An esoteric programming language, derived from Brainfuck, that reads a MIDI file and maps each note to a command.
+An esoteric programming language, derived from brainfuck, that reads a MIDI file and maps each note to a command.

 ## Structure
-Like Brainfuck, MIDIscript has a cell-based memory system, with a dynamically allocated size.
+Like brainfuck, MIDIscript has a cell-based memory system, with a dynamically allocated size.
 Each data cell holds one byte.
 Each MIDI track gets its own memory space and thread, and all tracks are run simultaneously.

 ## Commands
 Each note on the keyboard is mapped to a command.